 Three world-class ski resorts tucked in the Wasatch Mountains near Ogden, Utah, are hidden gems seeking to be discovered by outdoor-enthusiasts this winter season.
-Snowbasin Resort, Powder Mountain and Nordic Valley Ski Resort, planning to open in 100 days or less, are located only 30 minutes from Ogden, home to dozens of locally owned restaurants and shops.
+Snowbasin Resort, Powder Mountain and Nordic Valley Ski Resort, they are located only 30 minutes from Ogden, home to dozens of locally owned restaurants and shops.

-“Skiing in Ogden is incredible,” stated Sydnie Furton with Visit Ogden.
+“Skiing in Ogden is incredible,” stated one visitor.
 “At Snowbasin you get breathtaking views of the Great Salt Lake, the aspen runs at Powder Mountain are approachable for all skiing levels, and Nordic Valley is perfect for those learning how to ski and ride.
 This is the perfect place to ski no matter your ability.”

 Here is what visitors need to know and what they can look forward to when planning a winter vacation to Ogden, Utah: